jaydenduncan/Course-Enrollment-Simulator/README.md

 ```

 ## Usage
-This course enrollment project can be downloaded and ran using any any IDE compatible with Python.
+This course enrollment project can be downloaded and ran using any IDE compatible with Python.
 Some Python IDE's include:
 * IDLE
 * PyCharm
 * Spyder